marisajanel/Spotify-Wrapped-2013/README.md

-#🎧 Spotify Wrapped 2013 — Personal Listening Analysis
+# 🎧 Spotify Wrapped 2013 — Personal Listening Analysis (WiP)
 Welcome to my custom Spotify Wrapped 2013 — a personal data-driven exploration of my music listening habits using JSON data from Spotify and visualized through Tableau.
 The graphics are created by myself, using Canva.

 ## 📊 Overview
-This project analyzes my streaming data from the year 2012, providing insight into my:
+This project analyzes my streaming data from the year 2013, providing insight into my:

 -🎵 Top Songs
 -👩‍🎤 Most-Played Artists